Coat Color:Gray And WhiteGrizzle (Mixed Colors) And WhiteBlue And White

 Yes, Old English Sheepdogs are smart.
 They can also be independent, which can sometimes look like stubbornness.
 But that just means they need an experienced pet parent who understands this breed’s traits.

 Do Old English Sheepdogs bark a lot?

-Yes, the Old English Sheepdog does have a tendency to bark, sometimes a lot.
+Yes, the Old English Sheepdog does tend to bark, sometimes a lot.
 They need a lot of socialization and training at a young age to help combat this quality as much as possible.
 But hey, you’ll always know when someone is at the door.

-What are the most common Old English Sheepdogs mixes?
+What are the most common Old English Sheepdog mixes?

 - Old English Sheepdog-Poodle mix (Sheepadoodle)

 - Old English Sheepdog-Golden Retriever mix (Golden Sheepdog)